 About forty minutes from downtown CDA is Silver Mountain Resort, an excellent ski resort that offers fun outdoor activities year-round.
-In the summer, take your pick from mountain biking, huckleberry picking, hiking trails, golfing, scenic gondola rides, and an indoor water park.
-The water park is primarily for hotel guests, but they offer a limited number of tickets daily for visiting guests.
+The mountain bike park is a premier park in Idaho and highly suggested for anyone who loves mountain biking.
+If mountain biking isn’t your think, take your pick from huckleberry picking, hiking trails, golfing, and an indoor water park.
+The water park is primarily for hotel guests, but they do offer a limited number of tickets daily for visiting guests.

 Farragut State Park